-I hand-rolled this 4-1/2'' x 4" clay disc and carved it with the sacred Icelandic Runic symbol, the Vegvisir compass, fired, then glazed and fired once again and finished with a Raku firing to obtain the unique one of a kind colouring and metallic copper flashing.
+I hand-rolled this 4" clay disc and carved it with the sacred Icelandic Runic symbol, the Vegvisir compass, fired, then glazed and fired once again and finished with a Raku firing to obtain the unique one of a kind colouring and finish.

 Strands of fused glass and a central piece of hammered copper finish this unique creation.

 The total length from top of hook to bottom is 16" long (41 cm).
 The hook is made of chainmail rings and steel.